rahulkj/rahulkj.github.io/_posts/2019-10-02-monitor-bosh-director.md

 ---

 layout: post
 title: "📊 How to Monitor Bosh Director?"
 date:   2019-10-2 12:51:00 -0600
 tags:
-  - bosh
   - cloudfoundry
-  - monitoring
+  - vmware
   - ops-manager
-  - vmware
+  - infrastructure
 categories:
-  - cloudfoundry
+  - CloudFoundry
-  - devops
+  - VMware

 ---

 You are here, coz you are wanting to know how to monitor your open source bosh director instance/s.